JuroOravec/crawlee-one/README.md

 ## Why CrawleeOne?

+### Extract data with AI.

+Use LLMs to extract structured data in a single line of code.

 ### One function.
 Full crawler.

 Replace 100+ lines of Actor + Router + input boilerplate with a single `crawleeOne()` call.